UPDATE 3/28/2009: “The short bus rides again” — More abuse and rampant stupidity from the inhabitants of CARM’s Mormonism forum.

 4 That message board is now defunct, along with what appears to be all of Larry Ingram’s web sites.
 I have no idea what he’s doing now.

 5 I don’t believe Wade has a web site of his own anymore, or at least I can’t find it anywhere.
-He’s still active on the
+He’s still active on the Mormon Apologetics & Discussion Board (a later incarnation of the FAIR discussion board).

 7 Michael Fordham lived in the Tacoma area and I met him in person shortly after I began posting on “Answering Mormonism.”
-I don’t think he has ever had his own web site, but he has written some articles for FAIR, see
+I don’t think he has ever had his own web site, but he has written some articles for FAIR, see here for example.

 8 I don’t believe Wade’s parody site exists anymore either.